Medically Reviewed by Dr. Rachel N. Verville

 April 25, 2016

-Podiatry InsuranceYour feet take on a lot of wear and tear each day, especially if you’re an athlete or have a job requiring you to stand up for long stretches of time.
+Podiatry insuranceYour feet take on a lot of wear and tear each day, especially if you’re an athlete or have a job requiring you to stand up for long stretches of time.
 This wear and tear can manifest in different ways, including developing blisters (a fluid that forms between the upper and lower layers of skin).

 Blisters can be good, as they are your body’s natural way of protecting the feet from further damage.
 Problems arise when a blister forms under an existing callus (rough, protective skin), typically requiring podiatrist intervention.